In 1999, I sent out a request for information from those who have had personal experience with medical sharing plans.

-In 1999, I sent out a request for information from those who have had personal experience with medical sharing plans.
-We had had family health insurance through Blue Cross of Washington and Alaska for the six or so years prior to that.
+For six or so years prior to that, we had had family health insurance through Blue Cross of Washington and Alaska.
 After moving to another state in 1999, we were informed that Blue Cross of Washington could no longer cover us and we would have to get another policy (each Blue Cross associate is a separate entity).
-We learned that a Blue Cross in the new state would cost more than we had paid in Washington for less coverage.
+We learned that a Blue Cross policy in the new state would cost much more than we had paid in Washington for less coverage.

 MEDICAL SHARING PROGRAMS

 CHRISTIAN HEALTHCARE MINISTRIES [P.O.
 Box 3948, Akron, OH 44314.
-800-269-4030, www.cbnews.org (web site)]
+800-269-4030, www.cbnews.org]

 Though Christian Healthcare Ministries (formerly known as Christian Brotherhood) went through some rough water financially some years back, things have turned around.